byko3y/python-shared-objects/README.md

 * Always clear local direct references in local variables i.e. pointers in the stack
 * Try to move the shared mappings as far as possible from the other application data.
 Much easier to implement in 64-bit space
 * Direct reading/writing of large values with outside code might be benificial, although has to be reduced as much as possible

+# Asynchronous and synchronous calls

+Obviously, not all the operations are performed independently on shared memory.
+Some algorithms will require one thread to coordinate with another thread, and even wait for completion of the processing.
+Some external library could have been used for that purpose, but that implies some additional mean of data transfer through that library.
+We already have our own means of data transfer, so we want to reuse them as closely as possible.
+Also, anyway we need to implement the thread scheduling with waiting which requires some kind of signaling.
+Moreover, it could be advantageous to make the scheduler aware of custom signals for asynchronous processing.

+The common implementation is a mix of waiting in userspace and kernel (similar to futex and windows critical section), with flag in a shared memory as a fast fundamental mechanism and an auxiliary kernel object for long waits.
+The last one can be shared for several condition flags, so we won't need to create multiple kernel objects and wait on all of them.